-Unlike the standard slow-start mechanism, the Quick-Start TCP extension allows the sender to use large congestion windows immediately after connection setup.
-The usage of such large windows raises two questions: First, what receiver buffer allocation strategies should be used in combination with Quick-Start?
-And second, how to appropriately signal these large windows?
-This document addresses these issues and shows that Quick-Start requires special mechanisms in both cases.
+The usage of a fast startup significantly changes the TCP behavior during connection setup, since a sender can use large congestion windows immediately after connection setup.
+Concerning the flow control, these large windows raise two questions: First, what receiver buffer allocation strategies should be used?
+And second, how to appropriately signal large windows?
+This document addresses these issues and shows that fast startup schemes require special mechanisms in both cases.
 The document thereby supplements the Quick-Start TCP specification [RFC4782], where flow control issues have not been addressed in detail.

 The rest of this document is structured as follows: First, the question of receive buffer allocation in combination with Quick-Start is addressed and dimensioning guidelines are provided.
-Second, a modification of the receive window scaling mechanism [RFC1323] is specified, which is required to fully benefit from Quick-Start when the Quick-Start request is used in the initial <SYN> segment.
+And second, a usage of the receive window scaling mechanism [RFC1323] is specified, which is required to fully benefit from Quick-Start when the Quick-Start request is used in the initial <SYN> segment.